Morganite: The Rose Pink Gemstone

-The Gem of the Sea; the alluring aquamarine is a stunning gemstone from the beryl(Be3Al2Si6O18) family, with an ancient lineage.
+The Name: Sea Water The Gem of the Sea; the alluring aquamarine is a stunning gemstone from the beryl(Be3Al2Si6O18) family, with an ancient lineage.
 The name of this sparkling wonder is of Latin origin with, the Latin words for sea water, “mare aquam” directly translating into the sea water coloured aquamarine.
 The birthstone of March…

-As children we are all told that we should “learn something new every day”.
+A Valuable Insight As children we are all told that we should “learn something new every day”.
 Keep this in mind and read on as we provide you a lesson and an insight into sapphires.